 You can also stay in commercial camping areas or cabin-style accommodation at Cape Hillsborough, or private accommodation at Seaforth.
 For more information see the tourism information links.

 For all walks, wear insect repellent, a hat and sunscreen, and carry drinking water.

 Picnic and day-use areas

-Visitors can enjoy the Cape Hillsborough picnic area on the foreshore at the end of the main access road.
-Gas barbecues, picnic tables, toilets and water are provided.
-Picnickers often see kangaroos on the beach in the late afternoon, or brush-turkeys strutting around the picnic area.
+Visitors can enjoy a picnic at the Cape Hillsborough day-use area on the foreshore at the end of the main access road.
+Electric barbecues, picnic tables, toilets and water are provided.
+Picnickers often see kangaroos on the beach in the late afternoon, or brush-turkeys strutting around the day-use area.
 Please do not feed these animals as they can become aggressive.

 Boating and fishing

 The adjacent waters of the Great Barrier Reef Marine Park offer boating and fishing opportunities.
-A boat ramp is provided at the southern end of the beach in front of the Cape Hillsborough picnic area.
-Boat-users need to beware of estuarine crocodiles, box jellyfish and other marine stingers year round (though stingers are most common from October to May).
+A boat launching area is provided at the southern end of the beach in front of the Cape Hillsborough day-use area.
+Boat-users need to beware of estuarine crocodiles, sharks, box jellyfish and other marine stingers year round (though stingers are most common from October to May).
 Wear a stinger suit when wading.